 And that's what we need to do because this is a two-part process.

-We have to defeat the pro the virus, but we also have to define to keep ourselves solvent in the process.
+We have to defeat the virus, but we also have to keep ourselves solvent in the process.

-Well, I mean, you can see the American people want to open up.
+Well, I mean, you could see the American people want to open up.

-Look, I'm I'm a broken record, but it's you know, there are anecdotal amounts of evidence out there that we know that states that didn't protect their elderly population.
+Look, I'm a broken record, but there are anecdotal amounts of evidence out there that we know that states that didn't protect their elderly population on March 25th, Governor Cuomo signed an executive order forcing nursing homes, long-term care facilities to accept from hospitals COVID-19 positive patients.

-Then on uh March twenty-ninth, four days later, Pennsylvania, Governor Wolf there, he made the same dumb mistake.
+Then on March 29th, four days later, Pennsylvania, Governor Wolf there, he made the same dumb mistake.

-Then on April 6th, uh Governor Murphy, New Jersey, he made the same dumb mistake.
+Then on April 6th, Governor Murphy, New Jersey, he made the same dumb mistake.

-And they were making dumber mistakes in Michigan where Whitmer is, and but they wouldn't allow you to cut your lawn.
+And they were making dumber mistakes in Michigan, where Whitmer is, but they wouldn't allow you to cut your lawn.

 He took a lot of grief for that.

-But the fact is Florida did not end up with the problems in the nursing homes that uh the rest of many of these other states have.
+But the fact is, Florida did not end up with the problems in the nursing homes that the rest of many of these other states have.

-Listen, I've got a stepsister who's in equivalent of a nursing home facility right now, where they've had four people can four staff members confirmed positive for COVID because they used half the facility for COVID, half the facility for uh for regular patients.
+Listen, I've got a stepsister who's in the equivalent of a nursing home facility right now where they've had four people, four staff members, confirmed positive for COVID because they used half the facility for COVID, half the facility for regular patients.

 So this is personal with me.

-I'm I'm really, really concerned that that become not become national policy as people like Nancy Pelosi would like for it to become.
+I'm really, really concerned that that not become national policy as people like Nancy Pelosi would like for it to become.

 All right.

-Last word, if we say that China we're not gonna pay back the debt you're holding, what are the ramifications of that?
+If we say to China we're not going to pay back the debt you're holding, what are the ramifications of that?

-Well, at a time when we're printing about six trillion dollars more than we bring in.
+Well, at a time when we're printing about $6 trillion more than we bring in, about that time.

 You and I are thinking the same way.

-It it'd be foolish for us to sit to effectively make it so our debt was not purchasable by the rest of the world.
+It'd be foolish for us to effectively make it so our debt was not purchasable by the rest of the world.

-But we could do a debt swap um between the debt that Americans hold of old Chinese bonds from before Mao took over and basically do a debt swap with our treasury and create basically create that wealth here and take it off how much China how much we owe China in terms of that kind of a deal.
+But we could do a debt swap between the debt that Americans hold of old Chinese bonds from before Mao took over and basically do a debt swap with our treasury and basically create that wealth here and take it off how much we owe China in terms of that kind of a deal.

-And that would keep our keep keep our sovereign dollar being really strong while effectively having China pay the price.
+And that would keep our sovereign dollar being really strong while effectively having China pay the price.

 Thanks so much for your time, Rick Manning.